-Our research and development activities involve the use of hazardous chemicals, biological materials and radioactive compounds.
-Although we believe that our safety procedures for handling and disposing hazardous materials comply with the standards prescribed by applicable laws and regulations, we cannot completely eliminate the risk of accidental contamination or injury from these materials.
+Our research and development activities involve the controlled use of hazardous chemicals, biological materials and radioactive compounds.
+Federal, state and local laws and regulations govern the use, manufacture, storage, handling, and disposal of hazardous materials and hazardous waste products.
+Although we believe that our safety procedures for handling and disposing of hazardous materials comply with the standards prescribed by applicable laws and regulations, we cannot completely eliminate the risk of accidental contamination or injury from these materials.
 In the event of an accident, an injured party will likely sue us for any resulting damages with potentially significant liability.
 The ongoing cost of complying with environmental laws and regulations is significant and may increase in the future.
 In addition, in connection with our merger with Virus Research Institute, Inc. in 1998, we assumed the real property lease at Virus Research Institute, Inc.'s former site.
 We understand that this property has a low level of oil-based and other hazardous material contamination.
 We believe that the risks posed by this contamination are low, but we cannot predict whether additional hazardous contamination exists at this site, or that changes in applicable law will not require us to clean up the current contamination of the property.